 All three of Witness 104's statements were consistent with each other, consistent with the physical and forensic evidence, and consistent with other credible witness accounts.
 Witness 104 does not have a criminal history.
 Therefore, if called as a defense witness in a prosecution of Darren Wilson, this witness's account would not be vulnerable to meaningful cross-examination and would not be subject to impeachment due to bias or inconsistencies in his prior statements.

 Therefore, after a thorough review of all the evidence, federal prosecutors determined her account to be credible and likewise determined that a jury appropriately would credit her potential testimony.
-(Pages 30-31)
+(Pages 30-31)and

 Witness 105 is a 50-year-old black female. ....